Charleston Boat Tours

 When some people get out on the water, they really want to get out on the water.
 For these people, boating is not a spectator sport.
 Luckily, there are a few companies that specialize in kayaking, canoeing and other DIY boating in Charleston.

-The best part is that this type of boating adventure will get you even closer to the wildlife and scenery.
+The best part of this Charleston boat tour is that this type of boating adventure will get you even closer to the wildlife and scenery.

 Rent a kayak, canoe or paddleboard from Nature Adventures.
 You can either choose to completely do it yourself and explore the area solo or take a tour to explore the area with an experienced guide.